 Chapter 3: Creating Ads on Snap AdsAll you need to know to create your first Snap Ad Click To Tweet

 This is probably the section that most people want to dive into straight away.
-However, if you have not read the first chapter, please go back up and do so first.
+However, if you have not read the previous chapters, please go back up and do so first.

 I am going to take your hand now to show you the full process of creating Snap ads.

-The first thing you need to do is create a video that goes with Snap standard and have a good angle for your offer.
+The first thing you need to do is create a video that goes with Snap standard and has a good angle for your offer.